danchoi/ascii-flatten/README.md

 ```

 Note that currently, all characters are flattened to lower case ASCII, because
-my source data only as case-insensitive mappings to lowercase ascii
+my source data has only case-insensitive mappings to lowercase ascii
 characters.
 If anyone wants to contribute case-sensitive conversion code
 mappings, please do.